markpandan/odin-battleship/README.md

-# my-webpack-configuration
+# odin-battleship

+A project made for [The Odin Project: Battlefield Assignment](https://www.theodinproject.com/lessons/node-path-javascript-battleship)

-This template repository contains the following npm modules:
+This repository was generated from [My Webpack Template](https://github.com/markpandan/my-webpack-template), and it contains the following npm modules:

 - webpack
 - webpack-cli